 Figure 1.
-The Garford Robocrop set up for inter-row cultivation Innovation in CROP
+The Garford Robocrop set up for inter-row cultivation

 Figure 2.
 The reduction in black-grass heads by integrating inter-row cultivation into a weed management programme.
 A combination provides the most robust control

 Figure 3.
 Cost effectiveness